Skip to Content

 Another important factor to consider with rideshare accidents is the statute of limitations.
 In most states, there is a limited window of time to file a claim after an accident.
 If you miss this window, you may lose your chance to seek compensation altogether.
 An attorney can help you understand the relevant laws in your state and ensure that you are filing your claim within the appropriate time frame.

-Passenger Injuries in A Rideshare Accident: Am I Covered?
+Passenger Injuries in a Rideshare Accident: Am I Covered?

-Whether you’re an Uber or Lyft user or a passenger in someone else’s car, you may wonder what to do you are involved in an accident.
+Whether you’re an Uber or Lyft user or a passenger in someone else’s car, you may wonder what to do if you are involved in an accident.
 Either way, it won’t be your fault, but as a non-driver, you may feel uniquely vulnerable.
 Anyone behind the wheel is required to carry automobile insurance to cover injuries and damages—but are you included?

 There’s no need to be nervous: A driver’s policy applies to any injuries caused by their negligence, whether they are to another driver, a passenger, or a bystander.
 Like anyone else, you will have to prove the driver’s actions are directly linked to the losses you are facing after an injury.
 But, you have the same right to recover compensation to assist you during recovery.